medusa-project/medusa-collection-registry/INSTALL.md

-This is a snapshot of how to install medusa-rails3.
+This is a snapshot of how to install medusa-collection-registry.
 It may be stale, so if you are trying to follow it please update it as necessary.

 #Set up RVM

 Install RVM to manage the ruby and gems.
 The git checkout will have its own .rvmrc.

-#Check out medusa-rails3
+#Check out medusa-collection-registry

 Git clone this project where you want to work with it. cd into the clone to pick up the .rvmrc and make sure you have the ruby you need and create the gemset.